 2- All the prophets of God submitted to Almighty God and called their people to submit to the One and only God.
 The only true religion as far as God is concerned (after discarding the labels) is Submission to God (Islam).

-3- It can also be said that all the labels we know today like Judaism and Christianity are man made.
-As an example, when Jesus Christ preached the love and submission to God, he never claimed that he is initiating a new religion which is called Christianity.
-In actual fact Jesus proclaimed that he has not come to change the law (of the Torah) but to confirm it (Mathew 5:17-18).
-The term 'Christianity', as a separate religion independent of Judaism, was not used except long after Jesus was dead.
+The religion given to Moses, Jesus and all the other prophets was not Judaism nor Christianity but Islam (Submission to God).
+When Jesus Christ preached the love and submission to God, he never claimed that he was initiating a new religion called Christianity.
+In actual fact Jesus proclaimed that he had not come to change the law (of the Torah) but to confirm it (Mathew 5:17-18).
+The term 'Christianity', as a separate religion independent of Judaism, was not used until long after Jesus was dead.

-In this light, Islam is not the religion of the Quran alone, nor is the religion brought by the prophet Muhammad.
+In this light, Islam is not the religion of the Quran alone, nor is the religion brought by the Prophet Muhammad.
 It is written in the Quran that Islam (Submission to God), is as old as Abraham (22:78), and that all the practises of Islam were first given to Abraham and his sons long before Muhammad was born.

-"He has legislated for you of the religion what He has instructed for Noah and what We inspired to you and what we instructed for Abraham, Moses, and Jesus: "You shall establish the religion and be not divided therein."
+He has legislated for you of the religion what He has instructed for Noah.
+What We inspired to you, and what We instructed for Abraham, Moses and Jesus, is that you should establish the religion and do not be divided therein.
 42:13

-"Abraham was neither a Jew, nor a Christian; but he was a monotheist submitter.
-He was not one of the Mushrikeen (those who set up partners with God)."
+Abraham was neither a Jew, nor a Nazarene (Christian); but he was a monotheist Muslim.
+He was not one of the mushrikeen. (those who set up partners with God).
 3:67

 "You shall have no other gods besides Me" (Exodus 20:3)

-"You shall worship the Lord your God. and Him only you shall serve" (Luke 4:8)
+"You shall worship the Lord your God, and Him only you shall serve" (Luke 4:8)

-"We made them (Abraham and his sons) leaders who guide by Our command and We inspired them to work good deeds, to observe the Salat and to give the Zakat."
+We made them (Abraham and his sons) leaders who guide by Our command and We inspired them to work good deeds, to observe the Salat and to give the Zakat.
 21:73

 Millions of Muslims today believe that it was Muhammad who taught them how to pray and conduct their other rituals.
 This belief is erroneous since it violates the truth of the Quran.
 In the Quran we read:

 2- Across the ages, as normally happens, many of these rituals were corrupted and the element of idolising human messengers and saints crept in.
-All the practises were thus restored to their pristine purity in the Quran.
+All practises were thus restored to their pristine purity in the Quran.
 God also promised that the Quran will never be corrupted (15:9), thus all believers will always have access to the pure way of worshipping God.

-3- Muhammad and all believers were commanded to follow the creed of Abraham, which is defined in all verses which have the words "Millat Ibrahim" (creed of Abraham), as Monotheism and the refrain from associating partners with God (16:123).
+3- Muhammad and all believers were commanded to follow the creed of Abraham.
+The creed of Abraham (millat Ibrahim) is defined in all verses which contain this phrase as Monotheism.
+They were also commanded to refrain from associating any partners with God (16:123).
 See Millat Ibrahim.

 The need for different revelations at different times and for different people is justified by means of the following:

-3- We find that up until the advent of the industrial revolution and the fast travel era, the world was still a wide expanse of disjointed lands and peoples.
+3- We find that up until the advent of the industrial revolution and the fast travel era, the world was still just a wide expanse of disjointed lands and peoples.

 However, after the revelation of the Quran, there became no need for any further revelations.
-Not because the message of the Quran is much different from the message of the Torah or the Gospel, but because of the following reasons:
+Not because the message of the Quran is any different from the message of the Torah or the Gospel, but because of the following reasons: